mgifford/EHRCON25-Barcelona/README.md

 ## How to Contribute

-Spotted a great place in Amsterdam you’d recommend to folks visiting for OSS Europe?
+Have a spot or two you want to recommend to folks visiting for OSS Europe?
 Please add it!

 1. Fork this repo.
 2. Create a new file in the `places/` directory.
 Use a short, lowercase, hyphenated name (e.g. `my-favorite-spot.md`).